Part 1: NCIS and Jon O'Neill series

 Now, why would Mossad want to set him up?
 He had refused to go near anything in the Middle East for years.
 As far as they knew, he was an old washed-up general.

-Jethro had just finished reading the thinnest file he had ever seen on anyone in the military.
+Gibbs had just finished reading the thinnest file he had ever seen on anyone in the military.
+Let alone a general.
 As far as he could tell, Jonathan O'Neill had been commissioned as a pilot just after Vietnam and then magically appeared a little over a year ago at the Pentagon doing, god knows what.

 There was no reference to the intervening years.
 His bio was short.
 He was divorced and had outlived his only son.
 His next of kin was a retired general who had served as his commander for several years.
-And aside from being accused of killing Senator Kinsey and then being exonerated in a government sting operation, he was not mentioned anywhere.
+Aside from being accused of killing Senator Kinsey...
+A charge that was bogus to begin with since the Senator was still alive... and then being exonerated in a government sting operation, the general wasn't mentioned anywhere.
 Abby was certain that the files were somewhere, but definitely not in the CIA or FBI databases.

-It was only as Jethro reviewed his military awards that he began to understand the man better.
-His military medals were some of the most honored awards.
+It was only as Gibbs reviewed his military awards that he began to understand the man better.
+The Ribbon Rack was a military member's resume, if read correctly.
+The general's military medals were some of the most honored awards.
 Most were awarded with a combat device, but the citations were vague.
 The actions described were couched in terms that could be interpreted to mean practically anything.

 However, the most telling was the fact that the last President had awarded the Medal of Honor to this man.
 Again, couched vaguely.
-And the current President had nominated him for an additional award.
-Jethro had heard of very few living personnel who had earning that highest military honor twice.
+The current President had nominated him for an additional award.
+Gibbs had heard of very few living personnel who had earning that highest military honor twice.
+Yet here is one.

-"Good reading?" a quietly amused voice asked, standing directly behind him.
-Jethro hadn't had anyone sneak up on him since he entered Marine boot.
+"Good reading?" a quietly amused voice asked directly behind him.
+Gibbs hadn't had anyone sneak up on him since he entered Marine boot.
 Not even the Drill Instructors could catch him out.

-Jethro looked up to see his team just now looking up at the sound of a new voice.
-And judging by their shocked expressions, it was not someone they expected to see.
+Gibbs looked up to see his team just now looking up at the sound of a new voice.
+Judging by their shocked expressions, it was not someone they expected to see.

-Jethro was barely able to control his expression as he replied, "Actually, General, it's rather boring.
+Gibbs was barely able to control his expression.
+"Actually, General, it's rather boring.
 No substance.
-Until, you read between the lines."
+Until, you read between the lines," he replied calmly.

 "Really?" the man was ready to quip.
 "Do tell."

-Jethro studied the man as he walked around the partitions.
+Gibbs studied the man as he walked around the partitions.
 He was wearing casual slacks and a print shirt.
 Not one ounce of military clothing.
 Yet his very bearing and tightly controlled manner was very telling.
 He was smiling, but humor never reached his eyes.
 His casual air was a façade carefully constructed over an instant readiness and a command bearing that demanded instant order and obedience.
-The general dropped gracefully into the chair next to Jethro's desk.
-"So…"
+The general dropped gracefully into the chair next to Gibbs' desk.
+"So…" he started casually.

-Jethro smiled, "What can I do for you, Sir?"
+Gibbs smiled.
+"What can I do for you, Sir?" he asked.

-Jethro was momentarily stunned into silence.
-Was the man insane?
+Gibbs was momentarily stunned into silence.
+What the hell?
+How does he reconcile his bearing...
+His manner...
+With THAT load of nonsense?
 He glanced at the TV again just to make sure it was the same man.
 Then shook his head.
-Jethro review the information and found that the only information he had gained was that the man actually did have an office… somewhere.
+Gibbs reviewed the information that the man had told him.
+He discovered that the only information he had gained was that the man actually did have an office… somewhere.
 Well, crazy or not, he was the general or a damn good imitation.

 "Could we move this to the Interrogation Room, Sir?"
-Jethro asked.
+Gibbs asked.
 Out of the corner of his eye, he could see McGee sneak off to prepare the room.

 "I'm not really… fond… of interrogation rooms, Agent Gibbs.
-Here's fine."
-The general proceeded to make his long frame comfortable in the plush chair by stretching out, hands casually clasped over his stomach.
+Here's fine," the general replied with a casual grin.
+He proceeded to make his long frame comfortable in the plush chair by stretching out, hands casually clasped over his stomach.
 The position was a front.
-Jethro could see that.
+Gibbs could see that.
 But he was not going to move the man easily.
 Hum.

-Jethro tried a wan smile, "Can we get you anything to drink?" he asked casually.
+Gibbs tried a wan smile.
+"Can we get you anything to drink?" he asked casually.

 "No, thank you.
 My DNA is a trade secret," the general quipped back, still looking at ease.
-"Honest Injin!" he smirked, waving his hand as if swearing an oath.
+"Honest Injun!" he smirked, waving his hand as if swearing an oath.
 "So… why's the Navy poking around my file?
-With Mossad, no less?"
+With Mossad, no less?" he asked in a casual tone.

 What?
-Jethro was beginning to feel defensive.
+Gibbs was beginning to feel defensive.
 How did he know about Zíva's connection to Mossad?
 It was not casually known.
+It wasn't in any of the public files.
+How did he know?
 Shit!

 "General, the reason we were looking into your file is because your prints turned up at a crime scene."
-Jethro carefully watched the general's expression.
+Gibbs carefully watched the general's expression.
 Nothing, not a flicker or a twitch.
-He continued, "A kid was shot."
+"A kid was shot," he continued.
 Again, he paused watching the general.
 This time the man's eyes narrowed and turned dark, but he never broke eye contact.

 "And?" the general said with barely concealed patience.